 Yesterday, I received my annual Christmas card from Mrs. Lechman, my 9th grade chemistry teacher.
 For the past 21 years, we’ve been exchanging holiday cards to share what we’ve been up to, where we’ve traveled, and how our families are doing.

-It’s been rewarding in so many ways.
+And it’s been rewarding in so many ways.

-Somewhat surprisingly, I’ve met a handful of other people over the years who also exchange letters and cards periodically with a teacher or mentor from their youth.
+Surprisingly, I’ve met a handful of other people over the years who also exchange letters and cards periodically with a teacher or mentor from their youth.
 Evidently, these early connections really do have a dramatic impact on who we become as adults.

 Perhaps your mentor was a neighbor who taught you how to garden, or a teacher who saw potential in you that no one else saw.
 Or maybe it’s simply someone who cared about you and listened to your struggles without judgement.